-- 1. Assistant and Associate Professors/Librarians - a.
-Ratings: - Favorable: The evaluation will be based on satisfactory performance in all areas reflected in the criteria for the position and rank of the faculty member as stated in the Faculty Manual.
-For Assistant/Associate Professors, a favorable rating will be based on some evidence of intellectual contributions, professional contributions to the discipline, quality teaching, and average service activity; it should also indicate reasonable expectations of continued development and contributions.
-For Assistant/Associate Librarians, a favorable rating will be based on evidence of quality service as a librarian and evidence of scholarly activity. - Conditional: For Assistant/Associate Professors, a conditional rating indicates below-average performance as evidenced by the lack of intellectual contributions, professional contributions to the discipline and/or substandard teaching.
-For Assistant/Associate Librarians, a conditional rating indicates below-average performance as evidenced by the lack of quality service as a librarian and/or a lack of scholarly activity. - Unfavorable: This rating indicates failure to make reasonable progress in achieving stated professional goals after a conditional rating. - b.
+- Exceptional: For Assistant/Associate Professor, a rating of exceptional indicates outstanding and sustained service.
+Evidence of strong, effective, dedicated teaching is also required, as is proof of contributions to the discipline through intellectual contributions/professional contributions.
+For Professors/Librarians, a rating of exceptional indicates outstanding, sustained contributions to the discipline through intellectual contributions, professional contributions to the discipline.
+Evidence of strong, effective, dedicated teaching is also required, as is proof of substantial service.
+For Assistant/Associate Librarians and Librarians, a rating of exceptional indicates outstanding service as a librarian and strong, productive scholarly activity. - Favorable: The evaluation will be based on satisfactory performance in all areas reflected in the criteria for the position and rank of the faculty member as stated in the Faculty Manual.
+For Assistant/Associate Professors and Professor, a favorable rating will be based on some evidence of intellectual contributions/ professional contributions to the discipline, quality teaching, and average service activity; it should also indicate reasonable expectations of continued development and contributions.
+For Assistant/Associate Librarians and Librarians, a favorable rating will be based on evidence of quality service as a librarian and evidence of scholarly activity. - Conditional: For Assistant/Associate Professors and Professor, a conditional rating indicates below-average performance as evidenced by the lack of intellectual contributions, professional contributions to the discipline and/or substandard teaching.
+For Assistant/Associate Librarians and Librarians, a conditional rating indicates below-average performance as evidenced by the lack of quality service as a librarian and/or a lack of scholarly activity. - Unfavorable: This rating indicates failure to make reasonable progress in achieving stated professional goals after a conditional rating.

+b.
 The Evaluation Process